config-syncer/config-syncer/docs/tutorials/recycle-bin.md

   - Certificate
   - Ingress

+To add support for additional object types, please [file an issue](https://github.com/appscode/kubed/issues/new?title=Support+Object+Kind+[xyz]+in+RecycleBin).
+We are exploring ways to watch for any object deletion [here](https://github.com/appscode/kubed/issues/41).

 ## Disable Snapshotter
-If you would like to disable this feature, remove the `snapshotter` portion of your Kubed cluster config.
+If you would like to disable this feature, remove the `recyclebin` portion of your Kubed cluster config.
 Then update the `kubed-config` Secret and restart Kubed operator pod(s).

 ## Cleaning up